 C405.17.1.2 Dedicated branch circuits for future electric space heating equipment.

-Spaces containing combustion space heating equipment with a capacity not more than 65,000 Btu/h shall be provided with a dedicated 240-volt, branch circuit with ampacity of not less than 50 and in compliance with NFPA 70 Section 422.10.
-The branch circuit shall terminate within 6 feet (1829 mm) of the space heating equipment and be accessible with no obstructions.
+Spaces containing combustion space heating equipment with a capacity not more than 65,000 Btu/h shall be provided with a dedicated 240-volt, branch circuit with ampacity of not less than 50 .
+The branch circuit shall terminate within 6 feet (1829 mm) of the space heating equipment and be in a location with ready access accessible with no obstructions.
 Both ends of the branch circuit shall be labeled with the words “For Future Electric Space Heating Equipment” and be electrically isolated.

-Spaces containing combustion equipment for space heating with a capacity of not less than 65,000 Btu/h shall be provided with a dedicated branch circuit rated and sized in accordance with Section C405.17.1.3, in compliance with NFPA70 Section 424.4, and terminating in a junction box within 3 feet (914 mm) of the location the space heating equipment without obstructions.
+Spaces containing combustion equipment for space heating with a capacity of not less than 65,000 Btu/h shall be provided with a dedicated branch circuit rated and sized in accordance with Section C405.17.1.3, Section 424.4 and terminating in a junction box within 3 feet (914 mm) of the location the space heating equipment without obstructions.
 Both ends of the branch circuit shall be labeled “For Future Electric Space Heating Equipment.”

 Exceptions: